Teplitsa/tst-yandex-feed/readme.txt

 = 1.12.0 =
 * Update: PDA link deleted from feed.
-* New: Added shortcodes to place custom button, share widget, contact widget, feedback form etc.
+* New: Added shortcodes to place custom button, share widget, contact widget, feedback form etc. in post content.
-* New: Added inegration with Yandex by API.
-Not post will be updated in Yandex right after saving if you provide API Auth Token.
+* New: Added inegration with Yandex.Turbo API.
+Post will be updated in Yandex right after saving if you provide API Auth Token.

 = 1.11.0 =
 * Update: Turbo=False option added for excluded turbo-pages when turbo-feed is on, and for all turbo-pages when turbo-feed is off.